Structural Implications of the Chameleon Mechanism on White Dwarfs: Conclusion

 \section{Conclusion}

 In this work, we have studied the effect that chameleon screening can have on the structure of WDs.
 They are auspicious candidates to test alternative theories of gravity since there is extensive observational data available and we have a sensible grasp of the EoS describing the matter within them.
 We have shown that the Newtonian approximation accurately describes WDs in this particular kind of ST theory, as it happens in GR.
-We have considered a Chandrasekhar EoS and solved the equilibrium equations with a shooting method of our design.
+We have considered a Chandrasekhar EoS and solved the equilibrium equations with a custom-designed shooting method.

-We have seen that the presence of the chameleon field significantly affects the WD's internal pressure, causing it to drop prematurely compared to when there is no scalar field.
+We have seen that the presence of the chameleon field affects the WD's internal pressure, causing it to drop prematurely as compared to when there is no scalar field.
 This leads to smaller stellar masses and radii which, in turn, shifts the MR curves below the MR relation predicted by Newtonian gravity.
 However, those stars above the theoretical curve -- which are the majority -- cannot come from any chameleon realisation, being therefore necessary to invoke other mechanisms such as strong magnetic fields \cite{Das:2014ssa,Roy:2019nja} or inverse chameleon settings \cite{Wei:2021xek} to explain them.

+The existence of the chameleon field alters the specific heat of WDs too, lowering their values and reducing their cooling times.
+We have shown this effect to be more pronounced for denser stars and stronger $\beta$ couplings, confirming the role of the scalar field in the cooling process, which turns out to be not just a direct consequence of the smaller stellar masses of the chameleon-screened WDs.

-We have examined the radial profiles of the scalar field and its gradient, considering a wide range of values for the model parameters -- the energy scale $\Lambda$ and the coupling strength $\beta$ -- and showing, for the first time in the literature, $n=2$ realisations of the chameleon.
-This allowed us to identify a similarity relation for the radially normalised scalar field gradient, that is $\sigma R$.
+We have examined the radial profiles of the scalar field and its gradient, considering a wide range of numerically feasible values for the model parameters -- the energy scale $\Lambda$ and the coupling strength $\beta$ -- and showing, for the first time in the literature, $n=2$ realisations of the chameleon.
+This allowed us to identify a similarity relation of the chameleon theory for the radially normalised scalar field gradient, that is $\sigma R$.
 In the thick-shell regime of the chameleon screening, the $\sigma R$ maximum is determined by $\beta$, and we have encountered the same behaviour in our numerical results, independently of the $\Lambda$ and $n$ values considered.